codyduong/powershell-alias-tips/README.md

 ```

 Note that `Import-Module alias-tips` and `Find-AliasTips` can be expensive operations if you have
 a lot of aliases defined.
+So use sparingly.

 ## Caveats